dheeraj-19/AI-ML/Regression/readme.md

 - Visualize the dependency of the target on each continuous feature (2d scatter plot)
 - Split the data in training and testing set
 - Use ColumnTransformer to encode categorical variables

-- Apply Regressions
+- Apply and Evaluate Regressions
-Evaluate Linear Regression (OLS)
+	1. Linear Regression (OLS)
-Ridge
+	2. Ridge
-Lasso
+	3. Lasso
-Elasticnet
+	4. Elasticnet